 The Royal Hospital Chelsea was designed by Sir Christopher Wren and was built in 1682-89 as a retirement home for old soldiers.
 The Chelsea Pensioners still wear the famous uniform of scarlet coats and tricorn hats.

-Sloane Square in Chelsea is named after Sir Hans Sloane (1660-1753) who was physician to Queen Anne, George I and George II.
+Sloane Square in Chelsea is named after Sir Hans Sloane (1660-1753) who was a physician to Queen Anne, George I, and George II.
 He was also a naturalist who bought the land in the area in 1712.

 The Old Dairy dates from 1796 when cows still grazed nearby.

-In the 19th century Chelsea grew rapidly.
-Chelsea gained gas streetlight in 1824-25.
+In the 19th century, Chelsea grew rapidly.
+Chelsea gained gas streetlights in 1824-25.
 Chelsea Bridge was built in 1853.
 Albert Bridge was built in 1873.
-By it is a sculpture called Boy and Dolphin created by David Wynne in 1975.
+Beside it is a sculpture called Boy and Dolphin created by David Wynne in 1975.
 Chelsea Embankment was made in 1874.

 Chelsea Town Hall was built in 1860.